sukhmander-singh/Responsive-Grid/README.md

 ## Demo

 You can view a live demo of the CSS Grid practice project [here](https://responsivegridproject.netlify.app).
-(Replace the "#" with the actual link to your live demo.)

 ## Features